-"Eastward Ho! is intended to be the engine to promote mixed-use development, help governments fund new and expanded infrastructure, stimulate infill development/ redevelopment, encourage moderately higher urban densities, increase varieties of housing and improve housing affordability in the tri-county region."
+"Eastward Ho! is intended to be the engine to promote mixed-use development, help governments fund new and expanded infrastructure, stimulate infill development/redevelopment, encourage moderately higher urban densities, increase varieties of housing and improve housing affordability in the tri-county region."
 [South Florida Regional Planning Council.
 Updated on Jan.
 10, 1997].

-Within the same timeframe, a national trend was clearly demonstrating the increasing desirability traditional of American neighborhoods.
+Within the same timeframe, a national trend was clearly demonstrating the increasina desirability of traditional American neighborhoods.
 Traditional neighborhoods are walkable and provide a mix of uses and a variety of housing types.
-In Delray Beach concurrent with the continued development of large suburban planned residential developments in the western area of the City, including Bexley Park, Sabal Lakes and The new trend in residential Colony, а developments within Downtown Delray was evolving.
+In Delray Beach concurrent with the continued development large suburban planned residential developments in the western area of the city, including Bexley Park, Sabal Lakes and The а new trend in residential developments within Downtown Delray was evolving.